Key takeaways:

 • Indoor and outdoor options.
 Use OpenEye’s cameras inside or out with weatherproof designs that can withstand extreme temperatures.

 • Camera variety.
-Select cameras from a variety of models: dome, bullet, turret, fisheye, etc.
+Choose from a variety of models, such as dome, bullet, turret, and fisheye.

 • Hybrid storage options.
 Choose between local, cloud, or both storage options to preserve video footage as long as you‘d like.